-(a) To provide additional services or benefits under the funding agreement;

-(b) As carryover; and

-(c) For purposes of this subpart only, programs administered by BIA using appropriations made to other Federal agencies, such as the U.S. Department of Transportation, will be treated in accordance with paragraph (b).
+- (a) To provide additional services or benefits under the funding agreement; or - (b) As carryover; and - (c) For purposes of this subpart only, programs administered by BIA using appropriations made to other Federal agencies, such as the U.S. Department of Transportation, will be treated in accordance with paragraph (b) of this section.